kasparless/javelin-taipo/README.md

 ## License

 Javelin is licensed under Polyform Noncommercial License 1.0.0, this repo currently uses same license (TBC).
+Please contact the maintainers if you have a use case for a different license.
 <https://polyformproject.org/licenses/noncommercial/1.0.0>

-## TODO / Issues

-- vol up/down not working on windows
-- AltGr not confirmed on windows
-- scan time might need some tuning, combos off modifiers (eg PgUp and PgDn) difficult